thisdougb/ansible-hashivault/README.md

 # ansible-hashivault
 Vagrant and Ansible code to build a HashiCorp Vault instance for testing.
 Built for Centos/RHEL.

-### Create Vault Instance
+### Create Vagrant Instance
-Create an instance to run the vault, if using Vagrant see the sub-dir _vagrant_ from this repo.
+Create a Vagrant instance to run the vault, see the sub-dir _vagrant_ from this repo.

 ### Ansible Bootstrap
 Bootstrap the new vault instance, installing the ssh key (should match private_key_file from ansible.cfg).
 We also install the hosts file, picked up from /vagrant/etc_hosts on the new vault instance.
 When not using Vagrant you'll need to workaround this and populate the /etc/hosts file.